ASE Technology Hldg (ASX) Gains As Market Dips: What You Should Know

-Coming into today, shares of the integrated circuit maker had gained 8.5% in the past month.
-In that same time, the Computer and Technology sector gained 7.03%, while the S&P 500 gained 0.3%.
+Heading into today, shares of the integrated circuit maker had gained 5.73% over the past month, lagging the Computer and Technology sector's gain of 6.7% and outpacing the S&P 500's gain of 0.07% in that time.

 Wall Street will be looking for positivity from ASE Technology Hldg as it approaches its next earnings report date.

-Investors might also notice recent changes to analyst estimates for ASE Technology Hldg.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for ASE Technology Hldg.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-ASE Technology Hldg currently has a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+ASE Technology Hldg is holding a Zacks Rank of #2 (Buy) right now.

-Investors should also note ASE Technology Hldg's current valuation metrics, including its Forward P/E ratio of 9.18.
-Its industry sports an average Forward P/E of 18.85, so we one might conclude that ASE Technology Hldg is trading at a discount comparatively.
+Investors should also note ASE Technology Hldg's current valuation metrics, including its Forward P/E ratio of 9.22.
+For comparison, its industry has an average Forward P/E of 19.08, which means ASE Technology Hldg is trading at a discount to the group.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.